townofdon/gdextension-cpp-test/README.md

 sizeof(ARRAY_TEST) / sizeof(ARRAY_TEST[0])
 ```

-This is because iterating over an array is just changing the offest from the beginning pointer. [sizeof(var)](https://www.geeksforgeeks.org/cpp/cpp-sizeof-operator/) returns the number of bytes that that variable contains.
+This is because iterating over an array is just changing the offset from the beginning pointer. [sizeof(var)](https://www.geeksforgeeks.org/cpp/cpp-sizeof-operator/) returns the number of bytes that that variable contains.
 Since an `int` has 32 bits (4 bytes), then `sizeof(arr)` for an array of ints produces a number 4X larger than expected!

 Getting the size of an array of tuples proves to be quite the challenge, and is one more reason to prefer the more simple 1-dimensional array approach.